Swordfish Fishing in Miami, Florida

 We have now also developed a technique to catch swordfish during the day.
 While this has been done for years in foreign countries like Venezuela, the speed of the Gulfstream along Florida's coast was an adversary that many thought couldn't be overcome.
 Utilizing new space age braided lines, coupled with a heavy lead, we are able to get a bait to the bottom and using the boat, we can keep the bait on the bottom.

 For the most part, during the day, swordfish are found on the bottom and it is critical to keep your bait as close to the bottom as you can.
-We can utilize either electric reels, manual reels, or our new Daiwa MP 3000 which is an electric/manual reel.
+We can utilize either electric reels, manual reels, or our new Hooker Electric Shimano 80W electric/manual combo.

 As I mentioned earlier, it is a privilege to have this fishery so close to our marina in Miami and it is a privilege for me to put my clients on a fish of a lifetime.
 We need to protect and manage this species as carefully as possible.
 With that said, come on out and lets tackle the most magnificent gamefish in the world!